-Spicy Peanut Tofu Bowl with Coconut Forbidden Rice and bok choy come together for a hearty and nourishing weeknight meal. vegan + gluten free
+This Spicy Peanut Tofu Bowl recipe with Coconut Forbidden Rice and bok choy comes together with ease for a hearty and nourishing weeknight meal.
+This recipe is vegetarian and vegan.

 Before we get to this tofu bowl, a little back story.
 When I first heard about tofu, I thought is was something I’d never eat.
 But after giving up meat, I became curious.
 Although I wanted to try it, I resisted because I didn’t know what the hell to do with a watered down, spongy square block of food.
 I mean, really?